 - Check recipient addresses after you copy and paste.
-Malware on your computer or smartphone might replace addresses in your clipboard.
+Malware on your smartphone might replace addresses in your clipboard.

-- Verify that the recipient address, amount and fees are correct and that they are the same on both your computer or smartphone and the device’s screen when sending a transaction.
+- Verify that the recipient address, amount and fees are correct and that they are the same on both your smartphone and the hardware wallet when sending a transaction.

 - Verify that each address used to receive transactions belongs to you by displaying it on your hardware wallet.
-Addresses shown in Ledger Live could be manipulated if your computer or smartphone is compromised.
+Addresses shown in Ledger Live could be manipulated if your computer is compromised.

-- Wait for a significant amount of confirmations before accepting a transaction.
-For Bitcoin, six confirmations are generally recommended.
+- Wait for a significant amount of confirmations before accepting a payment.
+For Bitcoin, six confirmations are recommended.